KennyWho/hapi-api-doc-cn/API.md

                 - `tags` - a tag string or array of tag strings.
-                - `all` - if `true`, all `tags` must be present for the event update to match the subscription.
-Defaults to `false` (at least one matching tag).
+                - `all` - if `true`, all `tags` must be present for the event update to match the subscription. 默认为 `false` (at least one matching tag).

         - `spread` - if `true`, and the `data` object passed to [`server.event.emit()`](#server.event.emit()) is an array, the `listener` method is called with each array element passed as a separate argument.
-This should only be used when the emitted data structure is known and predictable.
-Defaults to the event registration option (which defaults to `false`).
+This should only be used when the emitted data structure is known and predictable. 默认为 the event registration option (which 默认为 `false`).

-        - `tags` - if `true` and the `criteria` object passed to [`server.event.emit()`](#server.event.emit()) includes `tags`, the tags are mapped to an object (where each tag string is the key and the value is `true`) which is appended to the arguments list at the end.
-Defaults to the event registration option (which defaults to `false`).
+        - `tags` - if `true` and the `criteria` object passed to [`server.event.emit()`](#server.event.emit()) includes `tags`, the tags are mapped to an object (where each tag string is the key and the value is `true`) which is appended to the arguments list at the end. 默认为 the event registration option (which 默认为 `false`).

 - `listener` - the handler method set to receive event updates.
 The function signature depends on the event argument, and the `spread` and `tags` options.